hossfard/aws-swebsite-cfn/README.md

  webmaster@<example.com>
  admin@<example.com>
  ```

- - `--region` value must remain `"us-east-1"`
+2. Verify the domain after receiving verification email

-2. Verify the domain after receiving verification email, then get
+3. Get created certificate's ARN (console or cli).

-   certificate ARN.
-From commandline do,
+If using the commandline do,

 ```bash
 aws --profile <profile-name> \